andreialexc30/google-homepage/README.md

 This is a mini project suggested by The Odin Project to test what I've learned so far.
 It contains a basic copy of the google homepage using HTML and CSS.
+Live version available at https://andreialexc30.github.io/google-homepage/